-- 1. Details acting in an extensive follow-up capacity, e.g. Investigative Details, Forensic Science Services, and etc. - The tempo of the shift was such that it did not allow for report writing.
-The Member requesting an exception under this circumstance shall provide the supervisor with their Patrol Daily Activity Report to verify consumed time during the shift prior to approving the exception.
+- 1. Details acting in an extensive follow-up capacity, e.g. Investigative Details, Forensic Science Services, and etc. - 2.
+The workload of the shift was such that it did not allow for report writing.
+The Member requesting an exception under this circumstance shall provide the supervisor with their Patrol Daily Activity Report to demonstrate the heavy workload that supports an exception..